-South Texas College of Law Houston is proud to announce the creation of an Inter-School Negotiation Practicum.
-More than 250 students from 17 law schools participated this past fall.
+South Texas College of Law Houston is proud to announce that 368 students from 15 law schools are participating this spring in our Inter-School Negotiation Practicum.
 Lawyers negotiate primarily via email/phone with clients and opposing counsel they do not necessarily know.
 Therefore, the purpose of this project is to provide students the opportunity to enhance their skills training in an environment that more closely aligns with practice.
 Participants will have the opportunity to engage in a realistic negotiation simulation over one month with a student from another law school in another city (or even country).
-For more information about registering in the spring, please call 713-646-2997 or email Debra Berman at email@example.com.
+For more information, please call 713-646-2997 or email Debra Berman at email@example.com.

 FAQs for Students

 Who is eligible to participate?